rust-lang/rust/src/doc/trpl/iterators.md

 talk about what you do want instead.

-There are three broad classes of things that are relevant here: iterators, **iterator adapters**, and **consumers**.
+There are three broad classes of things that are relevant here: iterators, *iterator adapters*, and *consumers*.
 Here's some definitions:

-* 'iterators' give you a sequence of values.
+* *iterators* give you a sequence of values.
-* 'iterator adapters' operate on an iterator, producing a new iterator with a different output sequence.
+* *iterator adapters* operate on an iterator, producing a new iterator with a different output sequence.
-* 'consumers' operate on an iterator, producing some final set of values.
+* *consumers* operate on an iterator, producing some final set of values.

 Let's talk about consumers first, since you've already seen an iterator, `range`.

 ## Consumers

-A 'consumer' operates on an iterator, returning some kind of value or values.
+A *consumer* operates on an iterator, returning some kind of value or values.
 The most common consumer is `collect()`.
 This code doesn't quite compile, but it shows the intention: